First cabinet of Napoleon

-The First Cabinet of Napoleon I was appointed by the Emperor Napoleon I upon the establishment of the First French Empire on 18 May 1804, replacing the Cabinet of the Consulate.
+The First Cabinet of Napoleon was appointed by the Emperor Napoleon upon the establishment of the First French Empire on 18 May 1804, replacing the Cabinet of the Consulate.
 It was succeeded by the French Provisional Government of 1814 following the downfall of Napoleon and the abolition of the Empire.

 Formation

 At the session of the Tribunat on 3 Floréal year XII (23 April 1804) Jean-François Curée proposed that Napoleon, then First Consul, be declared hereditary Emperor of France.
 The motion was supported by several members of the Tribunat, with only Lazare Carnot speaking against it.
 At a session of the Senate on 28 Floréal year XII (18 May 1804) attended by Consul Charles-François Lebrun and all the ministers a motion was adopted in which Napoleon was declared hereditary Emperor of the French.
 The formal coronation ceremony was delayed until 11 Frimaire year XIII (2 December 1804), when Pope Pius VII attended and Napoleon crowned himself in the Notre Dame de Paris.